MansaDinkar/GirlMath-ENGINE/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [HTML, CSS, JavaScript]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [None (Vanilla JS)]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [Groq API (Llama 3.3 70B)]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [VS Code, Git, GitHub]

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+- 🌸 Decision Type Selection: [Choose between Personal or Financial decision flows]
+- 📝 Context-First Input: [Describe your decision in your own words before rating emotions]
+- 🎚️ Emotional State Meters: [Rate your Mood, Urgency, and Confidence via sliders]
+- 💸 Financial Analysis Mode: [ Input cost, monthly capacity, and months until benefit for financial decisions]
+- 🤖 AI-Powered Analysis: [Groq's Llama 3.3 70B generates a personalized verdict and breakdown]
 ---

 ## Implementation